boyboi86/cqrlib/README.md

 <p>There are some matplotlib images and transaction records, kindly ignore those.</p>
 <p>Might require some parameter fitting into your own trading models.
 Kindly include your own numba/jit for speed & performance optimisation</p>
 <p>Not everything here is for option, some were meant for futures related i.e. Index (E-mini S&P500), cypto, commodities (LNG, Crude) etc.</p>
+<p>Most of the codes for futures are not HFT but rather code to fit Yahoo finance daily data, since HF data is too ex</p>
+<p>General concept still revolves around market micro-structure, mean-reversion etc</p>
+<p>You may wish to go to other repo for HFT related codes if you are in a hurry</p>
 <p><u>whats included?</u></p>
 <p><u>Option Related?</u></p>
 <ul>